Applying the Results of the PEQ Bandwidth Calculation

 and the half-gain bandwidth can also be expressed in terms of the Bristow-Johnson Q as:

 for all A0.
 The half-gain bandwidth of a PEQ is its center frequency divided by its Bristow-Johnson Q.

 Other pertinent details can be summarized as follows.

 - The REW generic PEQ uses the Bristow-Johnson Q convention.

-- MSO uses the same Q convention as the Hypex PSC2.400 amplifier and the Behringer DCX2496.
+- MSO uses the same Q convention as the Hypex PSC2.400 amplifier.